 Since the timer T0 is virtually 16-bit register, the largest value it can store is 65535.
 In case of exceeding this value, the timer will be automatically cleared and counting starts from 0.
 This condition is called an overflow.
 Two registers TMOD and TCON are closely connected to this timer and control its operation.

-Timer 2 is a 16-bit timer/counter installed only in new versions of the 8051 family.
+Timer 2 is a 16-bit timer/counter installed only in new versions of the 8051 families.
 Unlike timers T0 and T1, this timer consists of 4 registers.
 Two of them, TH2 and TL2, are connected serially in order to form a larger 16-bit timer register.
 Like timers 0 and 1, it can operate either as a timer or as an event counter.
 Another two registers, RCAP2H and RCAP2L, are also serially connected and operate as capture registers.
 They are used to temporarily store the contents of the counter register.
 The main advantage of this timer compared to timers 0 and 1 is that all read and swap operations are easily performed using one instruction.
 Similar to T0 and T1, it has four different modes of operation,

 - Timer T2 in Capture mode